kev278/hybrid-motion-planning/README.md

 ```

+---
+## Usage

+Launch the world using

 ```sh
 roslaunch hybrid_planner_sim  turtlebot3_world.launch
 ```

-To see example of planning:
+To see an example of planning:

 rostopic pub /move_base_simple/goal geometry_msgs/PoseStamped "header:
   seq: 0